 Spokespeople for Alden refused to comment.

 Any move to cut resources to cover the Chicago area would be a complete total disaster as already, Chicago newsrooms barely cover underserved areas of the South Side and south suburbs – home to most of the area’s African-American and Hispanic population (despite the presence of **ahem** “The Daily Southtown”, a once-useful independent newspaper ruined by the Sun-Times and later by the Tribune.)
-It’s one of the issues I pointed out last September as the local media continues to treat areas south of Cermak Road as an afterthought unless the crime blotter is involved.
+The local media continues to treat areas south of Cermak Road as an afterthought unless the crime blotter is involved.
 For example, a Sun-Times article Tuesday used the stereotypical words of “poor” and “minority” to describe racial tensions in the south suburbs, pretending the black middle class there doesn’t exist.

 The problem I have with this @RoederDavid piece is the typical black stereotyping used i.e. black people = poverty and acts if the black middle-class doesn't exist.
 I take it no people of color were interviewed for this article.
 Try again, Chicago media. https://t.co/kD6Bosmg78